aadityavikram/nas_server/README.md

 - Progress bar on upload file
 - Drag and Drop upload
 - Link Sharing
-- Public folder sharing as separate HTML page
+- Public folder sharing as separate HTML page with gallery
 - Download and delete file
 - Download folder as zip and delete folder
 - Bulk download using checkbox